varszegig/ep3-bs/README.md

 ## Version

-The current version is 1.15.0 from August, 2022.
+The current version is 1.15.1 from September, 2022.

+Version 1.15.1
+Handling of conflicts

 Version 1.15.0
 Long time reservations for Dabas: one time booking, repeated payment